Bamboo: Invasive species

 Because of their ability to rapidly populate and grow, some bamboo species are acknowledged as having high potential for becoming invasive species.
-A study commissioned by International Bamboo and Rattan Organisation, found that invasive species typically are varieties that spread via rhizomes rather than by clumping, as most commercially viable woody bamboos do.
-In the United States, the National Invasive Species Information Center agency of the Department of Agriculture has Golden Bamboo (Phyllostachys aurea) listed as an invasive species.
+A study commissioned by International Bamboo and Rattan Organization, found that invasive species typically are varieties that spread via rhizomes rather than by clumping, as most commercially viable woody bamboos do.
+In the United States, the National Invasive Species Information Center agency of the Department of Agriculture has golden bamboo (Phyllostachys aurea) listed as an invasive species.
 Other potentially invasive species include, but are not limited to, Actinocladum verticillatum, Bambusa tuldoides, Bambusa vulgaris, Guadua sarcocarpa, Guadua tagoara, Phyllostachys aurea, and Phyllostachys pubescens, all of which spread primarily through rhizomes.
 The harmful effects of these species include raising the pH of the soil, cramping and shading out native plants, hindering the spread of native seeds, altering food chains, and siphoning nutrients from other plants.
 As bamboo farming and cultivation become more prominent in modern agriculture, it is important to closely monitor the spread of potentially invasive bamboo species.